pyrocko/grond/README.md

   # spreading etc.
   apply_balancing_weights: true

   # Under what norm to combine targets into the global misfit
   # (exponent of norm, 1 or 2)
   norm_exponent: 1

 # -----------------------------------------------------------------------------
-# Configuration of the optimization procedure
+# Configuration of the optimization procedure.
+The following example setup will
+# run a Bayesian bootstrap optimization (BABO).
 # -----------------------------------------------------------------------------

-# This configuration will run the BABO (Bayesian Bootstrap) optimization
 optimizer_config: !grond.HighScoreOptimizerConfig

   # Number of bootstrap realizations to be tracked simultaneously in the